amadeus4dev/developer-guides/docs/faq.md

 ### How to make the airline consolidator wait before issuing a ticket?

-There is no standard way or dedicated element in the API request to do that.
-You will need to agree on the process with your consolidator.
-It can be adding a remark or a specific ticketing agreement.
 You can delay ticketing using the `ticketingAgreement` parameter in Flight Create Orders.
 For this, you can use the following options:

 * `DELAY_TO_QUEUE`: this allows you to queue the reservation for the desired date if the traveller does not make the payment.
 * `DELAY_TO_CANCEL`: if the traveler does not make the payment, the reservation for the desired date will be cancelled.